c22dev/OffsetFinder/README.md

 ._vm_map__hdr__links__end
 ```
 It should be + 0x10 instead of + 0x8.
+If you run and obtain the offset by yourself it should already be fixed.
 I won’t generate all offsets again but some little patching can be done easily.